cloudposse/docs/content/tools/helm.md

 The helm `tiller` is the server-side component of Helm.
 It's used to cordinate with the kubernetes cluster in order to deploy resources (E.g. `Services`, `Deployments`, `StatefulSets`, etc.)

-To install the `tiller`, just run `helm init` from the Geodesic Shell after assumming-role and running `kops export kubecfg`.
+To install the `tiller`, just run `helm init` from the Geodesic shell after assumming-role and running `kops export kubecfg`.

 ```
 assume-role